thewca/worldcubeassociation.org/html/src/translations.md

     - Try to keep all the formatting intact and only change the words.
     - Read through the [style guide](https://github.com/cubing/wca-documents-extra/blob/master/style-guide.md) for detailed information about how the Regulations are formatted.
 - Contact the [WRC](http://www.worldcubeassociation.org/contact/wrc) for converting adding your translations to the GitHub repository and uploading them to the WCA website.
 Please sent us:
-    - The translated Regulations and Guidelines
+    - The translated Regulations and Guidelines.
     - The "latest commit" value your translation is based on.
     - The names of the translators, along with WCA IDs, and (optionally) personal homepages to link from this page.
     - Translations of the following: